PDA

 PDA and autism: what's the relationship?

-Most research samples studying PDA are predominantly autistic populations — in one diagnostic interview study, all but one participant met criteria for an autism spectrum disorder.
+Most research samples studying PDA are predominantly autistic.
+In one diagnostic interview study, all but one participant met criteria for an autism spectrum disorder.
 But demand avoidance scores are not related to parental reports of autism severity, suggesting demand avoidance may be partially independent of "core" autism.
 For more on the evidence and debate, see our dedicated article.

 What PDA looks like at different ages

 Toddlers and preschoolers.
 Newson described a passive early history followed by increasing resistance as language and expectations develop.
-In practice, parents often describe a baby who was easy-going becoming a toddler who can't cope with any instruction.
-Dressing, eating, leaving the house, basic daily tasks all become battlegrounds that don't respond to the usual toddler strategies.
+Parents often describe a baby who was easy-going becoming a toddler who can't cope with any instruction.
+Dressing, eating, leaving the house, all become battlegrounds that don't respond to the usual toddler strategies.

 Primary school age.
-The avoidance strategies become more sophisticated: elaborate excuses, sudden physical ailments, distraction tactics, negotiation that would impress a hostage negotiator.
+Avoidance strategies become more sophisticated: elaborate excuses, sudden physical ailments, negotiation that would impress a hostage negotiator.
 School becomes harder because the demands are constant and the child's toolkit for avoiding them runs up against institutional expectations.

 Teenagers.
 Demand avoidance can intensify during adolescence as academic and social demands increase.
-School avoidance may become a significant issue.
+School avoidance may become significant.
 The child may be more aware of their differences and the gap between expectations and their capacity, which can increase anxiety and depression alongside the demand avoidance.

 Common misconceptions about PDA

-You'll hear these from family, teachers, and sometimes professionals.
-Here's why they're wrong:
+You'll hear these from family, teachers, and sometimes professionals:

 • "They're just being naughty."
-The avoidance is driven by anxiety and threat responses, not by a desire to misbehave.
+The avoidance is driven by anxiety and threat responses.
 Newson described the escalation under sustained pressure as more like panic than defiance.

 • "They need firmer boundaries."
-Research consistently shows that increased pressure tends to increase avoidance and distress rather than producing compliance.
+Research consistently shows that increased pressure tends to increase avoidance and distress.
 Newson noted that praise, reward, and punishment were often ineffective.

 • "If they can do it sometimes, they can do it all the time."
-Demand avoidance fluctuates with overall anxiety, sensory load, and cumulative stress.
+Demand avoidance fluctuates with anxiety, sensory load, and cumulative stress.
 A child who copes with getting dressed on a low-stress Saturday may be unable to cope with the same task on a high-stress Monday.
-This is information about their current capacity, not evidence of manipulation.
+That's information about current capacity, not evidence of manipulation.

 • "PDA means they can't do anything."
-Most children with a PDA profile can do a great deal, particularly when demands are reduced, autonomy is increased, and the approach is collaborative rather than directive.
-The problem isn't the child's capability; it's the mismatch between how demands are presented and how the child's nervous system processes them.
+Most children with a PDA profile can do a great deal when demands are reduced, autonomy is increased, and the approach is collaborative.
+The mismatch is between how demands are presented and how the child's nervous system processes them.

-If this article describes your child, the most useful next step is usually not to pursue a PDA diagnosis but to start trying the strategies associated with the profile and see if they help.
-Reducing demands, increasing choices, using indirect language, and moving toward collaborative problem-solving; these approaches help many demand-avoidant children regardless of diagnostic label.
+If this article describes your child, the most useful next step is usually to start trying the strategies associated with the profile and see if they help.
+Reducing demands, increasing choices, using indirect language, and moving toward collaborative problem-solving all help many demand-avoidant children regardless of diagnostic label.

-For a detailed guide to practical strategies, see our PDA parenting strategies article.
-For the full picture on the evidence and the controversy, see our PDA pillar page.
-If you're wondering about diagnosis specifically, see PDA diagnosis in the UK.
-And if you want to understand how PDA relates to other conditions, see PDA symptoms and checklist.
+For practical strategies, see our PDA parenting strategies article.
+For diagnosis specifically, see PDA diagnosis in the UK.
+For how PDA relates to other conditions, see PDA symptoms and checklist.